Section 4: How’s it Hanging, Hills?

 After the tiny reservoir, we hiked through some fairly dense spruce forest and popped out onto a park road.
 Just beforehand, though, Hoang noticed a robin’s egg in the middle of the trail.
-Real smart, rockin’ robin, reallllll smart.
 We moved it aside (as if it’ll hatch) and navigated the somewhat confusing short section across a dam at the end of the Merimere Reservoir.
 Here, we came upon a few other folks out enjoying the nice day.
 There were two birdwatchers who seemed to be very annoyed at our approach.
-We were quiet and just as curious about the bird they were peering at as they were – so stick it birdwatchers!
+We were quiet and just as curious about the bird they were peering at as they were!
 I hope you get your eyes pecked out.

 With a few confused onlookers, Hoang and I followed the blue blazes diligently off the (closed) road and down into the woods.
 Did I write “down?”
 Because “up” was the only item on the menu for the next mile or so.
 The trail heads due south at this point, climbing up the basalt cliffs bordering the Merimere Reservoir.
 There were a few creeks to cross – and the only way to do that was to head straight down and then straight back up.
 I was surprised at the intensity of the trail here and relished the first “true” hiking experience on the Metacomet heading north.

 There was no need to use our hands, but just a few more degrees of steepness would have warranted that.
-It was at this point when Hoang realized she was thankful for her hiking poles – and even had the gumption to tell me.
-We did pass a few hikers coming the other say, which was finally nice to see on our 4th leg of the Metacomet Trail.
+It was at this point when Hoang realized she was thankful for her hiking poles – and even had the kindness to tell me.
+We did pass a few hikers coming the other way, which was certainly nice to see.

 After several very steep ups (and maybe one down), we reached a plateau of sorts.
 A very light drizzle began falling (almost imperceptible) which was actually quite welcome after working up a sweat.
 It stopped as we reached the first part of our whole Metacomet hike where Hoang and I sort of stopped to say to each other, “Ah, yes, this is why we’re doing this.”